 Public Utility District No. 1 of Whatcom County was formed in 1937 by a vote of the people of Whatcom County.
 The PUD has countywide authority to supply electric and water services.
 The District is governed by an elected board of three nonpartisan Commissioners who come from different districts in the county.
 The Commissioners oversee policy decisions which operate a utility system that provides electric and water service.

 Provides a variety of office assistance including human resources, District communications and public relations, and public records management.
-An Administrative Assistant supports the General Manager and is Clerk for the Commission.
+The Executive Assistant supports the General Manager and is Clerk for the Commission.

 The following departments work closely with the General Manager on a wide range of PUD office operations and activities.

 - Finance – The Finance Division manages the District’s financial reporting, accounting, billing, purchasing, rate analysis customer accounts, preparation of the annual operating and capital budgets, and accounting services within the PUD.
-Annual revenue/expenditures in 2016 is estimated at $20 million.
+Annual revenue/expenditures in 2022 is estimated at just over $22 million.
 The Director of Finance oversees an accounting staff of one.

-- Resource Development and Water Resources – The Director of Utility Operations manages current and future power contracts, water contracts, renewable energy projects, new resource development and water resource management.
+- Resource Development and Water Resources – The Assistant General Manager manages current and future power contracts, water contracts, renewable energy projects, new resource development and water resource management.
 The Contracts and Regulatory Compliance Manager assists in the preparation of water supply and delivery contracts and other agreements concerning water resource issues, efficiency programs and projects and pursues funding opportunities related to management and development of water resources.

 - Administrative Services – The PUD also provides administrative services to other agencies for electric, water and financial needs.

-The Director of Utility Operations oversees the daily operations (24 hours, 7 days a week) of two water systems.
-One supervisor and 6 operators manage two water intake and treatment plants.
+The Director of Utility Operations oversees the daily operations (24 hours/7 days a week) of two water systems.
+One chief operator and 6 water operators manage two water intake and treatment plants.

 - The PUD treats and distributes five billion gallons of water a year and is the largest water processor in Whatcom County with an average use of 17 million gallons per day.